NethServer/docs/administrator-manual/en/accounts.rst

     /var/lib/nethserver/nextcloud

 Furthermore, if the account provider is local any user, group and computer account is erased.
-A list of users and groups in TSV format is dumped to :file:`/var/lib/nethserver/backup/users.tsv` and :file:`/var/lib/nethserver/backup/groups.tsv`.
+A list of users and groups in TSV (Tab Separated Value) format is dumped to :file:`/var/lib/nethserver/backup/users.tsv` and :file:`/var/lib/nethserver/backup/groups.tsv`.
 See also :ref:`import-users_section`.

 Users